-Trade has long ago moved online and many of us have either heard of, or used services of the following companies.
+Trade has long ago moved from offline world to eCommerce and many of us have either heard of, or used services of the following companies.
 When COVID-19 occurred, this switch to online trading only enhanced.
 The largest eCommerce companies became even larger, as a result of meeting their customers’ needs.

 Bezos can recall the title of the actual first book he sold from his garage in July 1995: Fluid Concepts & Creative Analogies: Computer Models of the Fundamental Mechanisms of Thought.

-The are so tech crazy, than they have plans to build drone airports, flight training and even flight control for drones who deliver goods.
+Jingdong are so tech crazy, they have plans to build drone airports, flight training and even flight control for drones who deliver goods.
 They have teamed up with scientists to design drones that could carry freights weighing up to one metric ton!

 Few people haven’t heard of Jack Ma’s success story.
 The Chinese business magnate’s life is a riches-to-rags story.
 Having been rejected from more than 30 job posts in the early 1990s, he started making websites for companies with his wife and a friend.
 The business grew exponentially and in the year 1999, Alibaba Group was founded, the world’s largest retailer of present-day, operating in more than 200 countries.